 VOICE DISORDERS

 Voice difficulties might include chronic hoarseness, aphonia (absence of voice), low/high pitch, or strained/strangled quality.
-Speech-language pathologists are not permitted to begin therapy with a child or adult with a suspected voice problem without first having them evaluated by an otolaryngologist (ENT).
+They occur for a variant of reasons.
+Speech-language pathologists are not permitted to begin therapy with a child or adult with a suspected voice problem without first having them evaluated and cleared for therapy by an otolaryngologist (ENT).
 The ENT will perform a laryngoscopic examination where they are able to view the vocal folds (voice box) in real time.
-This examination is necessary to rule out the presence of the following:
+This examination is necessary to rule out the presence of any contraindications that could impede speech therapy as well as any other health concerns.

 Vocal Nodules: